Campus / Community Resources

 Location: 1910 Cannon Dr.- 350 Morrill Tower

-The Web Accessibility Center (WAC) develops resources, provides consultation and education, offers web site analysis services and engages with the university community in order help reinforce MWAS and assist web developers and online content authors in creating highly accessible content and building universal usability into their web resources.
+The Digital Accessibility Center (DAC) develops resources, provides consultation and education, offers web site analysis services and engages with the university community in order help reinforce MWAS and assist web developers and online content authors in creating highly accessible content and building universal usability into their web resources.

 Location: 098 Baker Hall-ATTC Computer Lab